Jnkman787/MicroserviceProject/README.md

 # MicroserviceProject

 Instructions:
-Create a Typescript or Go lang service repository.
+\nCreate a Typescript or Go lang service repository.
 The service should be a bus that connects microservices It should have a registry of microservices and route the traffic to the target service It should allow to: